mianxabdullah/Blame_Github_RAG/README.md

 ## Possible next steps

+- Replace local embeddings with a hosted API to unblock free-tier deployment
 - Background/async indexing for large repos (currently synchronous, blocks the request)
 - Streaming LLM responses instead of waiting for the full answer
 - Support for private repos (GitHub token auth)
-- Bring-your-own-API-key mode for fully public, cost-free deployment

 ## License